Logolo/define-io/README.md

 * Small layout tweaks as I feel necessary.
 Things look fine for now.
 * Tests are being written.
-* The "products within" updating dyamically on the main page almost work properly.
+* The "products within" updating dyamically on the main page should now work!
-  Almost!
-I have to resolve the jQuery function in the index file.
 * Must add documentation to code.
 Some is there, but much is missing.
 * Currently there is no weighting or automated process for updating scores.
 This is a more complex thing I want to do, but essentially tie user reviews into the weight of